Black Butler: Manga

 Yen Press licensed the series for an English language release and serialized the manga in Yen Plus' August 2009 issue for the magazine's first anniversary.
 The publisher released the first volume on January 26, 2010.
-As of August 24, 2021, thirty volumes have been released.
+As of June 18, 2024, 33 volumes have been released.

-The series has been licensed in France by Kana; in Germany by Carlsen Comics; in Italy by Panini Comics; in Poland by Waneko; in Finland by Punainen jättiläinen; and in Spain by Norma Editorial.

-Drama CD
+Drama CDs

 On August 10, 2007, a drama CD was released by Frontier Works.
 It featured many of the characters appearing in volumes one and two.
 A second drama CD was released on November 26, 2008, under the Aniplex label.